Kat2bk/Kat2bk/README.md

 <h2>Hobbies</h2>

 * I am an avid consumer of literature/history.
-Favorite book series: The Lost Years of Merlin
-* When I'm not busy, I am writing a book based on Greek Mythology.
+Favorite book series: The Lost Years of Merlin.
+When I'm not busy, I am writing something based on Greek Mythology.

 <h2>Tech-Stack</h2>